Getting further with SKS

 Removing kube-proxy from your cluster

-An example of such case is a custom deployment of Cilium with “strict” kube-proxy replacement.
+An example of support replacement of kube-proxy is a custom deployment of Cilium with “strict” kube-proxy replacement.

-In this specific situation, you would ideally remove kube-proxy before any Pods are scheduled in the cluster.
+In this specific situation, you would ideally remove kube-proxy before any pods are scheduled in the cluster.

-To achieve this, just remove the kube-proxy DaemonSet
+To achieve this, remove the kube-proxy DaemonSet

 from the kube-system